rneuhausler/coralModel-analyses/README.md

 The model is agent-based, with each agent being assigned one of the benthic coverage types listed above.
 Over time, an agent's type updates stochastically through probabilities determined by:
 1. Overall reef conditions defined through input parameters, and
-2. The node's immediate neighbors' types.
+2. The agent's immediate neighbors' types.

-Below is an example of an 15x15 node reef's composition initially and after 100 runs (updates) (0=Coral, 1=Turf, 2=Macroalgae):
+Below is an example of an 15x15 agent reef's composition initially and after 100 runs (updates) (0=Coral, 1=Turf, 2=Macroalgae):